wreien/lazy-query/README.md

   create constant nodes in the AST automatically where required.
 - `db::get<[type]>(key)`: this gets the value associated with `key`.
   The `type`, if left out, can often be inferred from context.
-  If not, or the inferred type is wrong, you can provide it explicitly.
+  If not, or if the inferred type is wrong, you can provide it explicitly.
-- `db::has_key(key)`: a simple boolean operation,
-  returns whether the given `key` exists in the record (with any value type).
+- `db::has_key(key)`: a simple boolean operation, which returns whether the given `key` exists in the record (with any value type).
 - `db::any<[type]>()`: a proxy value, with possibly inferred type.
   Determines if _any_ value in the record with given type fulfils a comparison.